Big Four Bridge Is Open!

 click to view larger map.
 Please note: This map does not list all the wonderful businesses in downtown Jeffersonville.
 It only shows the retail businesses within a short walk of the Big Four Bridge.
 For a more complete listing of businesses in downtown Jeffersonville please see our business directory.

 Big Four Station in Jeffersonville

-The space that people will enter when they come across the Big Four Pedestrian/Bicycle Bridge into Historic Downtown Jeffersonville, Indiana is called Big Four Station.
+The park space that people see when they come across the Big Four Pedestrian/Bicycle Bridge into Historic Downtown Jeffersonville, Indiana is called Big Four Station.
 Featuring lots of green space, fountains, a pavilion, and a playground, it is planned as place that people will enjoy for everyday recreation and special events.
-Big Four Station is scheduled to be completed in Spring/Summer 2014.
+Big Four Station is scheduled to be completed in the Fall of 2014.

 JULY 14, 2014 – The Big Four Bridge will soon be decked out in special computerized lighting capable of illuminating the span in patterns of dancing, colorful lighting that will be visible for miles up and down river.